scottfrederick/springdoclet/README.markdown

 display an message like this in the Javadoc output:

-    Unable to resolve annotation type '@Controller'; to fix this problem, add the class that implements the annotation type to the javadoc
+    Unable to resolve annotation type '@Controller'; to fix this problem, add the class that implements the annotation type to the javadoc classpath

-This message will be shown for all annotations found in the Java source.
+This message will be shown for all annotations found in the Java source but not found on the classpath.
 It can be ignored for all non-Spring annotations.

 ### With Ant